ornament-orm/ornament/README.md

 > namespaces were imported.

 Each Decorator class must implement the `Ornament\Core\DecoratorInterface` interface.
-Usually this is dnoe by extending `Ornament\Core\Decorator`, but it is allowed to write your own implementation.
+Usually this is done by extending `Ornament\Core\Decorator`, but it is allowed to write your own implementation.
 Decorator classes are instantied with the internal "status model" (a `StdClass`) and the name of the property to be decorated.
 This allows you to access the rest of the model too, if needed